Unusual traditions and customs.

 Extraordinary funeral rituals

-In Ghana, funerals are large community events.
-They are advertised with billboards and many people attend as a sign of respect.
-Coffins are personalized to represent the life of the deceased, highlighting their individuality.6In Indonesia, the Toraya mummify the dead and keep them in the home for months.
-This shows the strong link between life and death.7.
+In Ghana, funerals are major community events.
+They are advertised with billboards, and many people attend as a sign of respect.
+Coffins are personalized to represent the life of the deceased, highlighting their individuality.6In Indonesia, the Toraya mummify the dead and keep them in their homes for months.
+This demonstrates the strong connection between life and death.7.

 In New Orleans, jazz funerals blend sadness and joy.
-They allow mourners to express their emotions collectively.
-These rituals show the importance of honoring the deceased with love and community.6.
-Thus, the funeral customs In different cultures they celebrate the life and legacy of those who are no longer with us.
+They allow mourners to collectively express their emotions.
+These rituals demonstrate the importance of honoring the deceased with love and community.6.
+Thus, the funeral customs In different cultures they celebrate the life and legacy of those who are no longer here.

 FAQ

-What are some strange traditions that are practiced in different cultures?
+What are some strange traditions practiced in different cultures?

 In Denmark, they throw drinks in a unique tradition.
-In Japan, there is the Kanamara Matsuri.
-These customs show the cultural diversity of different communities.
+In Japan, there's the Kanamara Matsuri.
+These customs showcase the cultural diversity of different communities.

 What are rites of passage?

-How do different cultures handle the topic of death?
+How do different cultures handle the issue of death?

-What do marriage-related customs symbolize in different cultures?
+What do marriage customs symbolize in different cultures?

-Wedding customs symbolise togetherness.
+Wedding customs symbolize union.
 For example, in Poland, vases are broken.
 In Scotland, brides are dipped in sticky substances.
 They represent the challenges of married life.

 Why are these unusual traditions important to cultural identity?